A Review on Quantum Circuit Optimization using ZX-Calculus: Challenges

-The initial work by Staudacher et al.~\cite{staudacher2024neutralatom} proof the feasibility of ZX-calculus when targeting neutral-atom architectures.
-In their work, they adapt the circuit extraction algorithm of Backens et al.~\cite{backensThereBackAgain2020} to efficiently synthesize the architecture's native multi-qubit gates.
-Forthcoming endeavors should include ZX-diagram optimization methods that take the reduction of global phase gates and the preference of multi-qubit gates before circuit extraction into account.

-The standout features of trapped-ion quantum computers are the all-to-all qubit connectivity and the use of global gates.
-Villoria et al. \cite{villoria2025optimizationsynthesisquantumcircuits} modify the circuit extraction algorithm of Backens et al.~\cite{backensThereBackAgain2020} to only extract vertices that take part in the same global gate.
+The standout features of trapped-ion quantum computers are the all-to-all qubit connectivity and the use of global gates. \citet{villoria2025optimizationsynthesisquantumcircuits} modify the circuit extraction algorithm of \citet{backensThereBackAgain2020} to only extract vertices that take part in the same global gate.
 Phase gadgets are the ZX-calculus equivalent of multi-qubit gates.
 In the future, work could use the notion of phase gadgets during circuit extraction to improve global gate count and grouping.
 Furthermore, there is no dedicated ZX-based optimization strategy that targets trap-ion architectures outside of circuit extraction.

-\paragraph{Circuit extraction} A significant limitation of ZX diagram-based quantum circuit optimization is the computational cost of circuit extraction.
-In the general case, circuit extraction is a \#P-hard combinatorial problem~\cite{debeaudrapCircuitExtractionZXdiagrams2022}.
-Although polynomial-time algorithms exist for ZX-diagrams that preserve the graph-theoretic conditions of gflow and cflow, only a small subset of rules have been proven to preserve these flow properties.
-In addition, verifying the presence of a flow is computationally expensive, with cflow being less demanding than gflow.
-In the absence of general or causal flow, circuit extraction becomes intractable.
-Especially noteworthy are the extraction algorithms of Duncan et al.~\cite{duncanGraphtheoreticSimplificationQuantum2020} and its extension by Backens et al.~\cite{backensThereBackAgain2020} that form the basis for various architecture-aware synthesis algorithms (e.g., Kissinger et al.~\cite{kissinger2019cnotcircuitextractiontopologicallyconstrained}, Villoria et al.~\cite{villoria2025optimizationsynthesisquantumcircuits}, and Staudacher et al.~\cite{staudacher2024neutralatom}).
+\paragraph{Circuit Extraction} A significant limitation of ZX-based quantum circuit optimization is the computational cost of circuit extraction.
+In the general case, circuit extraction is \#P-hard~\cite{debeaudrapCircuitExtractionZXdiagrams2022,mitosek2024constructing}.
+Although polynomial-time algorithms exist for ZX-diagrams that preserve the graph-theoretic conditions of general flow and causal flow, only a small subset of rules has been proven to preserve these flow properties.
+In addition, verifying the presence of a flow is computationally expensive, with causal flow being less demanding than general flow.
+Especially noteworthy are the extraction algorithms of \citet{duncanGraphtheoreticSimplificationQuantum2020} and its extension by \citet{backensThereBackAgain2020} that form the basis for various architecture-aware synthesis algorithms (e.g.,~\citet{kissinger2019cnotcircuitextractiontopologicallyconstrained}, \citet{villoria2025optimizationsynthesisquantumcircuits}, and \citet{staudacher2024neutralatom}).